rhel-labs/instruqt/sql-server-ubi/04-step4/assignment.md

 ---
 ## Connect to SQL Server running in the container

-Launch an interactive bash shell in the container connecting to database instance 0 (*mssqlDB0*)
+In the *Terminal* tab, launch an interactive bash shell in the container connecting to database instance 0 (*mssqlDB0*)

 ```bash
 podman exec -it mssqlDB0 "/bin/bash"